WHERE WE WORK

 JESS "THROTTLE" MAGGIO

 Jess has been dedicated to reducing waste her entire life.
 Faced with the environmental disaster of plastic pollution, Jess knows that it’s more important than ever to combat waste, especially single use plastics, and to also help educate her community on the importance of waste and plastic reduction.
-She holds two degrees (BA Anthropology, minor in Photography and an AANS in Nursing) and is currently working as a Registered Nurse in a Flagstaff surgery center for outpatient orthopedics.
+She holds two degrees (BA Anthropology, minor in Photography and an AANS in Nursing) and is currently working as a Registered Nurse in Flagstaff.